Makomanix/calculator/README.md

 - Then each pair of numbers and their operator will be evaluated, creating a "running total" variable.

 - The completed evaluation of the array will be displayed as the solution on screen and

+Currently Working on:

+handleComma();
+-Current during the render process the buffer is turned into an array of items split on spaces.
+The items are